imtiazjadavji/coop/README.md

 # Thinkific Categorize Your Expenses

 For this test you’ll be using a CSV file included in this repository.
-Please follow the assignment document shared with you for detailed instructions.
+Please see the assignment document shared with you for detailed instructions.

  1. You can use any programming language you like
  2. Download this README for editing